andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 ## MDX route modules

 The easiest way of integrating Markdown in Remix is probably to use [MDX route modules](https://remix.run/docs/en/v1/guides/mdx) directly in the `app/routes` directory.
-Remix will compile those files for you and you can even add frontmatter to them.
+Remix will compile those files for you and you can even add frontmatter for meta and headers properties - more about frontmatter later.

 MDX files can be put directly in `app/routes` to act as route modules: